Montecri/GNSSTimeServer/README.md

 The second OLED display was added so each time an NTP request is received the server can show the client's IP address and when the response was sent.
 It also shows how many clients are connected.
 The maximum number of WiFi clients an ESP8266 can handle is eight.
 The second display doesn't have to be present.
-The code works without it.
-But if there are multiple clients it helps to verify they are all connected and their NTP requests are being answered.
+The code works without it, however if there are multiple clients it helps to verify they are all connected and their NTP requests are being answered.
 The first OLED display shows how many satellites are "in view" and the resolution of the position reported.
 It also shows the UTC time and date.